 Endgame for Republicanism

-There is really no questioning Francoist crimes, so let me get that out of the way.
+There is really no questioning Francoist crimes, so let me get to this first.
 The White Terror was aptly named.
 Estimates range anywhere from somewhat less than 50,000 deaths all the way to 200,000.
 Given the reliability of various estimates, I’d trust Stanely Payne’s estimate, driven by on the ground studies, of somewhat less than 50,000.
 Nonetheless, that’s not a small sum.
 There was no discretion in this slaughter nor was its brutality stayed by Franco’s hand.
 One of his generals, Emilio Mola admitted;

 It is necessary to spread terror.
 We have to create the impression of mastery eliminating without scruples or hesitation all those who do not think as we do.